ninchat/ninchat-api/api.md

 - `element` : string

-	Currently only "button" is supported.
+	Currently "button" and "a" are supported.

+- `href` : string (optional)

+	Behaves like its HTML counterpart when `element` is set as "a"

 - `id` : string (optional)